• Art Magazine

 Image source: Freepik

-One of the best-known types is figurative sculpture , which depicts human or animal figures.
+One of the best-known types is figurative sculpture, which depicts human or animal figures.
 These can be realistic or stylized representations.

-Another category is abstract sculpture , in which forms and structures are depicted without representations of concrete objects.
+Another category is abstract sculpture, in which forms and structures are depicted without representations of concrete objects.
 This type of sculpture leaves much room for interpretation by the viewer.
 Religious sculptures are also widespread.
 These often depict gods, saints, or biblical stories and serve as objects of faith and veneration.

 In addition, there are also architectural sculptures that are created specifically for buildings or public spaces.
 They can, for example, serve as facade decorations or be placed inside a building.

-Regarding materials be made from stone, wood, metal
+Regarding materials from stone, wood, metal be made

 The size of a sculpture can vary from tiny to monumental dimensions.
 Overall, there is a wide variety of different types of sculptures with different functions and modes of expression.